Holland Scholarship - Outgoing

 - You are enrolled on an LLM Advanced Studies programme or the Master International Relations and Diplomacy.

 - One-off payment of € 1,250

-- Request a transcript of grades from your faculty’s Education Administration Office.
+- Official copy of your transcript of grades as issued by your Faculty’s Education Administration Office.

-- Complete and submit the Holland Scholarship online application form (no longer available beacuse the deadline has passed).
-Make sure to include your letter of motivation and transcript of grades, otherwise you application will not be considered.
+- Complete and submit the Holland Scholarship online application form.
+Make sure to include all required documents, otherwise you application will not be considered.